Turn in Applications to:

 If you print/fill out an internet version of the meal application, you MUST return the pages headed "FREE AND REDUCED PRICE SCHOOL MEALS FAMILY APPLICATION"

 If your child received meal assistance through our program last year, you must still complete a new application each school year.
-This coming year’s deadline for your re-application is September 30th (submit by September 18th to insure your child/children's benefits do not lapse).
-However, please be advised that Free or Reduced applications for FY16-17 will not be available nor any version processed until mid-July.
+This coming year’s deadline for your re-application is September 26th (submit by September 15th to insure your child/children's benefits do not lapse).

 Keep in mind we will process your application as quickly as possible (and online applications should move quicker through the system than paper applications).
 During the annual renewal period of high activity this may, however, take the federally allowed ten operational days.
 Breakfast costs $1.50; lunch costs $2.00 Elementary/$2.25 Secondary.
 When qualified, your children may be approved for free meals or for reduced price meals.
 Reduced price is $0.30 for breakfast and $0.40 for lunch.